 - Trash and debris

 The City of Westlake Village, along with surrounding cities and the County of Los Angeles, is proactive when it comes to protecting the quality of our water.
-Under the National Pollution Discharge Elimination System (NPDES) Permit program, the City is working at cleaning up urban pollution that enters our lakes, rivers and ocean through our storm drains.
+Under the National Pollution Discharge Elimination System (NPDES) Permit program, the City is working to prevent urban stormwater pollution.

 Public Outreach & Participation